 We travel to Shirakawa-go Unesco Village in Spring leaving early morning (07:00ish) from the city of Kanazawa.
-We travel southwest on our JR passes via Toyama to Takayama, which is the starting point for travel to Shirakawa-go Unesco Village, a well known unesco site famous for triangular looking houses among other things.
+We travel southwest on our JR passes via Toyama to Takayama, which is the starting point for travel to Shirakawa-go Unesco Village, a well-known Unesco site famous for triangular looking houses among other things.
 Admittedly this journey did begin on a slight hangover following Suntory Highballs and Chu-Hi mixes from the previous night.
 This is quickly cured on the journey as we follow winding tracks alongside pristine, aquamarine rivers, through forests and mountain valleys.
 These parts of Japan are immensely beautiful.
 We arrive to Takayama Station still carrying our luggage (we would forward to Tokyo that night) so we stuff them into one of the train station locker (500 Yen for a big locker) before buying tickets and boarding a bus to Shirakawa-go (4,420 round trip).
+Online booking here.

 At Shirakawa-go Unesco Village we arrive to the front car parks where there are a number of museums and tourist attractions but we do skip past them as we follow the rope-bridge which crosses, over rapids, to find ourselves in a sanctuary of calm.
 A Shangri-La of sorts.
 The Shirakawa-go Unesco Village is seriously beautiful, and no photo will ever do it justice.
 Surrounding the perimeters are forests rich in birds and wildlife.
 A woodpecker pecks, an eagle circles, and swallows dart between all-colours of trees and the thatched rooftops of traditional gasshō housing.
 Tweets and twitters, leaves and blossoms, the smell of freshly cut pine.
 Gentle spring waters meander through from the melting snows on the hills above.
 Carp in the streams, frogspawn in the lakes, scarecrows.
 I finally realize the Japanese obsession for spring.